 Stainless steel is the toughest material we offer.
-It’s a very hard and corrosion-resistant metal.
+It’s a very hard, corrosion-resistant metal.

 When you rotary engrave our blank stainless steel tags, the engraving is easy to read because of its depth.
-In contrast, when you laser engrave our stainless steel tags there’s excellent contrast between the lettering and the background because the engraving is black on the shiny stainless surface.
+In contrast, when you laser engrave our stainless steel tags there’s excellent contrast between the lettering and the background because the engraving is dark brown/gray on the shiny silver stainless surface.

 Engraving with a CO2 laser works on stainless steel when the tag is coated with a special chemical spray.
 Alternatively, engraving with a fiber laser needs no coating.

-Stainless steel blank metal tags are available in Type 430 which is the most common, Type 304 which is more resistant to corrosion and Type 316 for applications demanding extreme corrosion resistance.
+Stainless steel blank metal tags are available in Type 430 which is the most common, and Type 304 which is more resistant to corrosion and non-magnetic.

 Brass remains a favorite with many of our customers due to its corrosion resistance and classic good looks.

 Our brass is available in a decorative lacquer coated finish for projects that require a clean finished look.
 Brass is also available in an industrial tumbled and polished finish.

 When you rotary engrave our blank brass tags, the engraving is easy to read because of its depth.
 Alternatively, when you laser engrave, the engraving is well contrasted due to the dark brown engraving on the bright brass surface.
 You can utilize a fiber laser to engrave Brass.
 However, CO2 lasers won’t work due to the different wavelengths of CO2 lasers.

 Blank Metal Tags can be made in any custom shape or size up to 24″ x 48″